Who We Are?

 – MISSION STATEMENT –

-The National Catholic Network de Pastoral Juvenil Hispana (La RED) is an inclusive association of Roman Catholic Church organizations and pastoral ministers committed to the evangelization, holistic development, ongoing support and formation of Hispanic youth and young adults in the United States.
+The National Catholic Network de Pastoral Juvenil Hispana (La RED) is an inclusive association of Roman Catholic Church organizations and pastoral ministers committed to the evangelization, holistic development, and ongoing support and formation of Hispanic youth and young adults in the United States.
 La RED promotes the articulation of its members

 at the national and regional levels.